 Homicide Investigator: Requirements, Duties and Career Info

 A homicide investigator, also known as a detective, searches for evidence and clues used to identify suspects in murder cases.
 Training and experience are required to obtain the skills necessary to become a homicide investigator.
+Homicide investigators usually have at least a high school diploma; they are experienced police officers who have earned promotion to this job title.
+Some agencies require a college degree.

 Education requirements for homicide investigators vary depending upon whether the hiring agency is federal, state or local.
 Generally, state and municipal homicide investigators must have at least a high school education and must also be experienced police officers.
 Some jurisdictions, and notably federal agencies, also require potential candidates to have some postsecondary education.